MCP

 Optional MCP preview package

-The MCP package exposes install, publish, library, and move tools for agents that support MCP.
-It also previews library sync: published, saved, and subscribed skills land in ~/.claude/skills/ on startup and by polling.
+The MCP package exposes lightweight search, get, status, and sync tools for agents that support MCP.
+It previews library sync: published, saved, and subscribed skills land in ~/.claude/skills/ on startup and by polling.
 Existing untracked files, local edits, and symlinked paths are skipped as conflicts.

 $ npx -y @floomhq/floom-mcp-sync